Attryy/Setting-up-your-Python-ML-system/README.md

 *Set up a Python 3 virtual environment on an Ubuntu system for doing Machine Learning / Deep Learning*

 Most of my daily work involves the processing of video sequences from different sensors (visible, infrared, polarization-filtered, etc).
 My preferred work environment, in fact the sole environment I work in since several years ago, is **Linux / Python / C / C++**.
 I began my engineering career using proprietary operating systems and programming environments since this was expected and I really didn't have a choice, but my preference for Linux to other operating systems developed early in my career when I had to administer a small network.
 At some point a few years ago it became clear to me that Python is the lingua-franca of the machine learning community and that, thanks to powerful packages such as SciPy, Scikit-Image, Sckit-Learn, TensorFLow, and Keras (to name but a few) all my engineering needs would be met with Python.
 What's more, the ability to code in C and C++ can be of great use when programming to interface with hardware using camera APIs or when creating massively parallel applications for your GPU with CUDA.
 Note: this document was originally created to aid those beginning in machine learning.
-However it's focus has shifted a bit so that it would perhaps be better named **_Setting up your Open-Source-Powered system for ML, DL, video processing, scientific programing, signal processing, etc_**
+However its focus has shifted a bit so that it would perhaps be better named **_Setting up your Open-Source-Powered system for ML, DL, video processing, scientific programing, signal processing, etc_**

 **Linux**
 These notes assume that the reader has or will install Ubuntu-MATE 17.10 which can be downloaded, either directly or via torrent, here: